AfnanCSE98/Nginx-Load-Balancer-of-express-JS-App/README.md

 include /home/<user_name>/Documents/Tonal_Drump/loadbalancer/express.conf;
 ```
 NB : replace the line with the location of express.conf from your machine.Then restart the Nginx server by running `sudo nginx -s reload`.

+Execute sql files under `database` directory and make any modifications, if needed, in the database settings of index.js(like database name or changing password).

 If things are fine so far , start NodeJS server at several ports with the following 3 commands at three terminal instances.